ArjoNagelhout/shapereality-engine/README.md

 Notice the omission of Direct3D.
 This is because Vulkan suffices and performs well.

+### XR

+XR dictates how to render to the screen, so we will have to incorporate XR into the graphics module and adapt the graphics module so that it can support both a 6DOF + stereographic application and a 2D application.

+- OpenXR
+- Oculus PC SDK

+### WebXR

+Todo

+### WebGPU

+Todo

 ## Input

 Builds upon the `graphics` module to provide event based input, not just for windows, but also for external